FarhanAk98/Marketplace-Delivery-Analysis/README.md

   The number of products sold has been increasing in a relatively linear fashion with the first quarter of 2018 having the highest order count, after which it experienced a decline in the following quarters.

-- How does the revenue over time?
+- How does the revenue change over time?

   <img width="576" height="326" alt="image" src="https://github.com/user-attachments/assets/6b2e0f6e-99fe-410c-ba2b-82b65ce65f9c" />

   The rate of change is almost the same as the number of orders, except the market made a greater profit in the second quarter of 2018 compared to the first quarter.

-- What is the total revenue and number of products sold by category?
+### Category Value

   <img width="575" height="324" alt="image" src="https://github.com/user-attachments/assets/aea00620-0187-4dc7-8672-0d1bfc7987c8" />